shina07/cs374_HCI/DP7/report.md

 #### **Task 1**: Log in and add new plans

+Because we will test the users who do their workouts, we will not specify the detail of plans. workout name, number of sets, weight and repetitions all depend on the participants.
+Then, we can observe usabability issues like if they can find workouts they will do easily, and if they plan and exercise, or exercise and plan.

 > First, you can log in our service with this given test acount, ID is 'test' and password is '1234'.
 Next, in the main screen, please tap 'add new workout' button, and add plans you want to do.

 #### **Task 2**: Complete workout plans

+This task is closely connected with task 1.
+After the users add all the plans, they can open 'exercising' page by tapping a plan.
+It includes video help, progress bar, editing plans, and timer.

 > If you fininshed to add plans, select one of the plans and start exercising.
 Please tell us if you have any difficulties until you do all the plans.

 #### **Task 3**: Load previous plans

+We will use our test accounts because the participants doesn't have any history.
+There already exists pre-dataset, so users can experience how to load previous plans.

 > You can load a list of plans you have done before.
 Open the calendar, and then, try to load plans you did on 29.
 May.